johnnytemp/vscode-quick-replace-in-selection/README.md

 Hints:

-- For how to define rules in the configuration, you could look at the default rules as examples. (`Ctrl-Shift-P` to open command palette, type "Open Default Settings (JSON)" & Enter, and search for `quick-replace.rules`)
+- For how to define rules in the configuration, you could look at the default rules as examples. (`Ctrl-Shift-P` to open command palette, type "Open Default Settings (JSON)" & Enter, and search for `quickReplaceInSelection.rules`)
-- You could make use of the default rules `Escape literal string for PCRE/extended regular expression` (optional) and then `Json stringify` and to put your regular expression in the `"find"` settings of `quick-replace.rules`.
+- You could make use of the default rules `Escape literal string for PCRE/extended regular expression` (optional) and then `Json stringify` and to put your regular expression in the `"find"` settings of `quickReplaceInSelection.rules`.

 ## Default rules